10 m - 2 hr, easy walking track. (Please note, no dogs allowed.) View detailed map About this track

 The next segment of the track to the Kiwi Burn Hut takes about 1 hr 30 min, following the Mararoa River downstream then branching to the hut.
 The track then continues past the hut, returning to the swingbridge.

-You can access these walking tracks from the Lake Mavora camping ground in the Mavora Lakes Conservation Park.
+Getting there You can access these walking tracks from the Lake Mavora camping ground in the Mavora Lakes Conservation Park.

 Access to Mavora Lakes is off of SH94 between Mossburn and Te Anau.
 There are signposted turn off points at Centre Hill or Burwood Station.
 Then follow gravel roads for 39 km.